 Prime Minister Narendra Modi on Tuesday addressed the nation on COVID-19 related issues.

-PM Modi also took a leaf out of Mahatma Gandhi's book and requested India to buy local products.
+Coming back to the speech, PM Modi also took a leaf out of Mahatma Gandhi's book and requested India to buy local products.
 "Local ke liye vocal hona hai," he said.

 Admitting that the coronavirus will be an integral part of our lives for the while, PM also stressed on lockdown 4.0.
 "On taking advice from the states, we will give you a full low down before May 18," he said.